London's best German bakeries

 German breads in all shapes, forms and flavours are made by the Backhaus (‘baking house’) team, and sold on weekends at Borough Market.
 A favourite is the moist, dark vollkornbrot (wholewheat bread, stuffed with all kinds of wheats), so heavy you could knock someone out with a loaf.
 Make sure you also try the streuselkuchen, topped with buttery nuggets of crumble.
 And, if you happen to to be near Richmond, stop by the Backhaus bakery shop.

 In typical German chain bakery style, you'll find a vast selection of self-service baked goods at the Hammersmith Bakehaus.
-From Berliners (deep-fried doughnuts filled with jam) and nut-nougat-filled croissants to spelt and rye breads - there's plenty to make the German expat heart beat faster.
+From Berliners (deep-fried doughnuts filled with jam) and nut-nougat-filled croissants to spelt and rye breads, there's plenty to make the German expat heart beat faster.
 Lunchtime options include sandwiches with German fillings such as fleischkäse (slices of baked meatloaf) or schnitzel (flattened, breaded and fried veal), but there's also weisswurst (Bavarian sausage) and currywurst (sausage and curry sauce).

-Comparable to Greggs in the UK, this pretzel bakery is a common sight in German high streets and train stations.
+This pretzel bakery is a common sight in German high streets and train stations.
 For the past four months, Ditsch has been targeting London’s hungry commuters with its warm, soft pretzels.
 Grab an excellent cheese and bacon pretzel from the stall outside Victoria station, or go for a more unusual sweet cinnamon pretzel – not made using the traditional lye solution, but instead topped with cinnamon sugar.
 Ditsch pretzels can also be found in the bakery section of most Waitrose stores.

 This little shop near Borough Market caters for German expat cravings.
 Products range from Ritter Sport chocolate to German baking essentials such as Dr Oetker vanilla sugar.
 The smallish bread selection includes roggenmischbrot – a light rye and wheat sourdough loaf – and pumpkin seed kürbiskernbort.
 While you’re there, get some German wurst or a jar of pflaumenmus (plum jam) to spread on your brot.
 There's also a stall at Broadway Market on Saturdays.